sheygildas/Continuous_Integration-_Using_Jenkins-_Nexus_Sonarqube_and_Slack/README.md

 ### :lock: Create Security groups

-- Create a security group for the Jenkins,Nexux and Sonaqube Instancse.
+- Create three security group for the Jenkins,Nexux and Sonaqube Instancse.

 #### :lock: Jenkins

+- On your console under `EC2`->`security group` click `create security group`.
 - Create a security group for the `Jenkins server` with the following details.

  ```sh